BrelM/Resnet50/Checklist.md

 #### The front:
 1. Install python 3.12 and check 'Add to the PATH'
 2. Execute: py install django pillow
-3. Navigate to the project directory and execute: py Recon/manage.py runserver (The web app can be accessed via http:127.0.0.1:8000)
+3. Navigate to the project root directory and execute: py Recon/manage.py runserver (The web app can be accessed via http:127.0.0.1:8000)